dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 A CryptoCondition is a logical expression evaluated on electronic signatures and hashes of transaction data.
 CryptoConditions are stored in the scripts of transactions and are evaluated by a supporting CryptoCondition C library.
 The default CC library is included during the installation procedure of a Smart Chain.

-#### The Importance of CryptoConditions
+#### Antara Extensions to CryptoConditions<!-- dim changed. was: Importance of CC.
+But not only arbitrary code is important.
+Maybe send this paragraph further-->

 In addition to the industry-standard CryptoCondition (CC) library, Komodo's implementation of CC integrates the ability to add arbitrary code into a Smart Chain's consensus mechanism.
 This allows developers to create essentially an unlimited number of application-specific transaction-validation rules.

 For example, in the Heir module the developer adds a check as to whether the receiver of an Heir fund has received funds previously.
 If this is false, the developer runs all other validation code.
-However, if this is true, the developer allows the module to ignore all other validation logic, as there is no need to check the same validation logic twice, once successfully passed.
+However, if this is true, the developer allows the module to ignore all other validation logic, as there is no need to check the same validation logic twice, once successfully passed.<!-- dimxy this is strange. why should it ignore other validation logic? -->

 Through CryptoConditions and Antara's extensions, the consensus mechanism can rule over the outcome of the cryptocondition logic and arbitrary validation code across the Smart Chain's decentralized network of nodes.